awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 1. Set the `compatible` parameter to 11\.2\.0\.4 or later

-1. Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to *True*\.
-If your target database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
+1. Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to `TRUE`\.
+If your target database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to `TRUE`\.
 For more information about the `ENABLE_GOLDENGATE_REPLICATION` parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.

 1. Create and manage a GoldenGate user account on the target database